PixelBoxed/elsecarmainfc.lotterybingo.club/_posts/2021-07-24-starting-august-eight.md

 ---
 layout: page
-title: Kicking off August 8th
+title: Kick off with us on August 8th
 teaser: Join now to support your team and be in with a chance to win!
 ---